aabouie/Capstone_2/README.md

 ![](img/Correlation.png)

 ## Data Insights
-In this section, I explored the data in more details to get more understanding of the correlation
+In this section, I explored the data in more details to find any interesting trends/insights.

+The following figure shows the histogram of Airbnb listing prices in Austin.
+The left figure shows the numbers on y-axis in logarithmic scale and the right figure shows the number of units with prices less than $1000.
+Based on the data, the mean and median listing price of Airbnb units in Austin are $250 and $150, accordingly.

 ![](img/Airbnb_prices.png)

-Mean price $250
-Median price: $150

 ![](img/Room_type.png)